 Plus, with the Virgin lighting schemes, it looks far more distinctive than your average cabin.
 It’s like an old friend who got a Hollywood makeover and saw a good trainer.
 One of my favourite features?
 The water bottles you are given fit snugly under the gold and glass tray, creating a locker without a lock.

-As to the essentials, there’s two USB ports, an AC power port, a personal reading light, two individual air vents and connectivity to pair your phone with the IFE.
+As to the essentials, there’s two USB ports, an AC power port, a personal reading light, two individual air vents and connectivity to pair your phone with the IFE on Virgin A350 Upper Class.
 On the right side, you can find the power port close to the window, about knee level out of sight, and the USB ports are where your armrest is.
 Just look for the gold accent colour and you’re getting closer.

 You can’t yet use bluetooth headphones to listen to the audio outside of the loft bar, but you can use your phone to control the in-flight entertainment at your seat and flick between outside A350 HD tail cameras, TV dramas and knee slapping comedies, or just something boring and dry – depending on your taste.

 With clear glass and gold lining, the water bottle and person storage space at eye level feels more like a boutique hotel bedside inspiration than an aircraft, which means a lot to me.
 When you add in the social space, which really was comfortable for numerous guests, I felt like this was not only a refined, but legitimately fun way to fly.
 I’m smiling, and not just because I stole the A350 napkin holder.

 If there’s an initial gripe to be had with the new upper class suite, it would simply be the proximity of the large tray table to the body, and the lack of storage space during taxi, take-off and landing.